How To Help Your Child Learn To Read

 If you notice your child is struggling with language development, book your appointment as soon as possible.

-This is because early intervention in speech and language disorders has been shown to produce much better results than waiting to treat later.
+This is because early intervention for speech and language disorders has been shown to produce much better results than waiting to treat later.

 District Speech and Language Therapy